Recently take antibiotics? Here’s how to naturally heal your gut and restore your good bacteria to get you back to optimal health.

 3. Support the Mitochondria

 While most people aren’t concerned about their mitochondria, more should be!
 These are the powerhouses of cells, and when our energy makers in the cells aren’t functioning well, we aren’t going to feel our best.
-The gut needs mitochondria to restore proper function, as does the immune system, digestive system, and every other cell in the body.
+The gut needs mitochondria to restore proper function, as does the immune system, digestive system, and every other cell in the body. [tweet_quote]Since antibiotics can damage mitochondria, it’s important to replace the nutrients that they need to get back to optimal wellness.[/tweet_quote]

 Since antibiotics can damage mitochondria, it’s important to replace the nutrients that they need to get back to optimal wellness.
 (11) Nutrients vital for mitochondrial function include: